-Evaluating is a continuous and ongoing process throughout the Professional Development Plan.
+Evaluating is a continuous and ongoing process throughout the professional development plan.
 This process allows for ineffective programs and strategies to be eliminated and research-based effective programs to be expanded.
 The Evaluating process will consider the impact of programs and strategies on instructional performance as it relates to student achievement and behavior.
 Funding sources include current grant opportunities, district media and technology budgets as well as Title II.
 Every attempt is made to provide funding or district resources to fully address identified needs that are based on current research strategies.
 In many instances, district budgets are pooled to enable effective and efficient professional development delivery for all stake holders.

-All professional development will be assigned a Professional Development Evaluation Form (Appendix F) that measures planning, learning, implementing and evaluating.
-Any sustained training, or training that impacts student performance will be assigned a comprehensive Professional Development Follow-up Evaluation Form (Appendix E) that specifically addresses training implementation, relevance of the training, learning strategies employed, and student performance impact.
+Any sustained training, or training that impacts student performance will be assigned a comprehensive Professional Development Follow-up Evaluation (online survey in MyPD)that specifically addresses training implementation, relevance of the training, learning strategies employed, and student performance impact.
 The FLDOE has identified sustained training as training that is approximately 10-15 hours of continuous specific area focus.
 Facilitators use the evaluation forms to evaluate the training, content, implementation, and as a feedback instrument that indicates which participants may need additional support, follow-up, and assistance subsequent to the training.
 It is recommended that implementation and evaluation forms be completed as quickly as possible to ensure that accurate reporting occurs.

-Reports providing continuous evaluation of professional development and follow-up, as well as customer satisfaction, may be obtained throughout the year from the district's Professional Growth System (PGS).
-Even though PDP goals are no longer marked ongoing from year to year in PGS, the unmet teacher needs may be addressed on the current year PDP.
-Archived PDPs are available for reviewing from year to year to allow a continuous process for unmet PDP needs.
-If a PDP goal is not met, specific rationale should be indicated in the outcome statement of the PDP and readdressed in the next year's goal statement.
+Reports providing continuous evaluation of professional development and follow-up, as well as customer satisfaction, may be obtained throughout the year from the district's MyPD system.
+Even though My Learning Plan goals are no longer marked ongoing from year to year inMyPD, the unmet teacher needs may be addressed on the current year plan.
+Archived plans are available for reviewing from year to year to allow a continuous process for unmet needs.
+If a My Learning Plan goal is not met, specific rationale should be indicated in the outcome statement of the plan and readdressed in the next year's goal statement.
 This does not necessitate an unsatisfactory evaluation for the employee.
 However, it should indicate a focus area of need for planning.